Royal Commission into the Management of Police Informants: Graham Ashton

 When the Royal Commission was first announced the Victorian Premier said that he did not think that Current Victoria Police Commissioner Graham Ashton was involved in handling of Gobbo.
 In June 2019, in response to criticism by McMurdo relating to the withholding of 1,000 documents that Victoria Police had not deemed relevant, Ashton denied that there was an attempt to frustrate the Royal Commission and mentioned that they were spending $1.5 million per month on legal and support costs.
 Materials of interest to the Royal Commission were made available by Victoria Police throughout the hearings including 38 hours of phone intercepts, some containing Gobbo, which were provided in late April 2020 after all of the appearances of those directly involved had been completed.

 Ashton, like others appearing before the Royal Commission, told the enquiry that he did not keep notes regarding the role of Gobbo.
 Ashton, who was previously head of the police watchdog, testified over the period 9–11 December 2019 that he would not have wanted to know that Gobbo was an informer whilst working in the watchdog role as it did not relate to misconduct or corruption.
 Ashton also stated that he first became aware of the role of Gobbo as an informer in 2007 although he was unaware of her earlier periods as an informer until the Royal Commission.
-Counsel assisting Winneke suggested, based on diary notes, that Overland had told actually told Ashton one year earlier. whilst they were about to interview Gobbo about corruption allegations although Ashton had no memory of it.
+Winneke suggested, based on diary notes, that Overland had told actually told Ashton one year earlier. whilst they were about to interview Gobbo about corruption allegations although Ashton had no memory of it.
 During testimony, the 2011 action of then Deputy Commissioner Ashton in ordering an internal investigation as a response to several court cases involving Gobbo was discussed including the fact that Ashton did not notify prosecutors or defence lawyers.
 At the Royal Commission Ashton claimed that reporting it to his bosses discharged his responsibilities in the matter.

 Whilst in front of the commission Aston denied that the Office of Police Integrity, which he headed at the time, and Victoria Police had a "convenient relationship" to keep Gobbo from appearing before the OPI.
-He also denied stopping taking dairy notes as part of an agreement with Overton.
+He also denied stopping taking diary notes as part of an agreement with Overton.
 He did however state that Ryan told him that Gobbo was a source in order to prevent that fact becoming public through the work of the OPI, something that Ashton said passed on to OPI director George Brouwer and Tony Fitzgerald who ended up questioning Gobbo.

 Before his testimony on 11 December 2019 Ashton spoke to reporters and said that Victoria Police had been keeping Gobbo safe for 12 years and would continue to do so.

 Ashton admitted that although the prosecutors from the commonwealth in the Tomato tins ecstasy case would normally have been told of the issues surrounding the case, known to Victoria Police to be tainted by their relationship with Gobbo since at least November 2011, they were not informed of the situation.